YG Celebrating Its 10th Year

 Setting out to build everything from scratch, she sought advice from numerous people.
 “I probably talked to more people than I needed to,” she recalled.
-Partnering with Redd Sevilla, the Executive Director at New Life Community Development Corporation, and an old high school friend, Delia found the location and funding for her program.
+Partnering with Redd Sevilla, the Executive Director at New Life Community Development Corporation, and an old high school friend, Delia found the location for her program.

 Delia (in the middle) with the 5th year YGs